 (I forgot to take a picture during my workout so I used an old one;).

-Feel free to download my 25k Training Plan for free!
+Feel free to download my 25k Training Plan!

 I’m excited to continue this training plan and see progress along the way.
 This week was a challenge for my mental game but I am feeling much more confident as we begin a new week.
 Happy Monday!